elmiko/elmiko.github.io/_posts/2026-04-08-kubecon-eu-2026-retrospective.markdown

 <img src="/img/kubecon-eu-2026-ai.jpg" class="img-responsive center-block" alt="ai doggo">

 I would be neglectful if I didn't mention the presence of AI at KubeCon.
 There were plenty of talks and demonstrations with people showing off how they are using AI to build value and also integrate AI into their products.
-Additionally there was no shortage of talk about how AI is affecting and will continue to influence the software development process.
+Additionally there was no shortage of talks about how AI is affecting, and will continue to influence, the software development process.
 I found the discussion good and the amount of AI related talks only a little oppressive.
 One thing I noted that is increasing from the hallway track perspective is that many people are getting tired of seeing AI related talks and want to see more technical Kubernetes information.
 I saw several non-AI sessions that were packed to capacity, and my informal discussions with people seemed to indicate a weariness of AI and also a desire to find spaces where AI was not being